-The 2017 AB Bonds will be issued as fully-registered bonds in denominations of \$5,000 principal amount and integral multiples thereof.
-The 2017 AB Bonds are available in book-entry form only in the name of Cede & Co., will be dated the date of issuance and delivery and will mature on the dates and in the amounts shown on the inside cover page of this Official Statement.
-Interest on the 2017 AB Bonds is payable on May 1 and November 1 of each year until maturity or prior redemption, commencing November 1, 2017.
+The 2021 A Bonds will be issued as fully-registered bonds in denominations of \$5,000 principal amount and integral multiples thereof.
+The 2021 A Bonds are available in book-entry form only in the name of Cede & Co., will be dated the date of issuance and delivery and will mature on the dates and in the amounts shown on the inside cover page of this Official Statement.
+Interest on the 2021 A Bonds is payable on May 1 and November 1 of each year until maturity or prior redemption, commencing November 1, 2021.

-See "NATURE OF BONDS AND SOURCES OF PAYMENT - Debt Service and Estimated Revenues Including Prepayments" regarding the scheduling of maturities of the 2017 AB Bonds.
+See "NATURE OF BONDS AND SOURCES OF PAYMENT - Debt Service and Estimated Revenues Including Prepayments" regarding the scheduling of maturities of the 2021 A Bonds.

-So long as Cede & Co. is the registered owner of the 2017 AB Bonds as nominee of The Depository Trust Company, New York, New York ("DTC"), references herein to the holders or registered owners of the 2017 AB Bonds (except under "TAX MATTERS") mean Cede & Co., as aforesaid, and do not mean the Beneficial Owners of the 2017 AB Bonds.
-Beneficial Owners of the 2017 AB Bonds will not receive certificates representing their interest in the 2017 AB Bonds.
-DTC will act as securities depository for the 2017 AB Bonds.
-One fully-registered Bond certificate for each maturity of each series of the 2017 AB Bonds will be issued and deposited with DTC.
-For a summary of DTC's policies and procedures relating to the 2017 AB Bonds, see APPENDIX F.
+So long as Cede & Co. is the registered owner of the 2021 A Bonds as nominee of The Depository Trust Company, New York, New York ("DTC"), references herein to the holders or registered owners of the 2021 A Bonds (except under "TAX MATTERS") mean Cede & Co., as aforesaid, and do not mean the Beneficial Owners of the 2021 A Bonds.
+Beneficial Owners of the 2021 A Bonds will not receive certificates representing their interest in the 2021 A Bonds.
+DTC will act as securities depository for the 2021 A Bonds.
+One fully-registered Bond certificate for each maturity of the 2021 A Bonds will be issued and deposited with DTC.
+For a summary of DTC's policies and procedures relating to the 2021 A Bonds, see APPENDIX F.

 The Housing Development Fund may issue additional Bonds under the General Resolution.
-See "NATURE OF BONDS AND SOURCES OF PAYMENT -- Additional Bonds."
+See "NATURE OF BONDS AND SOURCES OF PAYMENT Additional Bonds."